-Location Season Comments Central Gulf of Maine (Jordan Basin, Cashes Ledge) April-June, October-December Cape Cod Bay December-May Great South Chan- nel, Northern Edge of Georges Bank March-July Bay of Fundy, Scotian Shelf (Browns Bank, Roseway Basin), Gulf of St. Lawrence June - October Most of the population can be found in this area during this time Jeffreys Ledge October-December Whales are frequently sighted in this area Stellwagen Bank National Marine Sanctuary Year-round Peak sightings occur in the early spring with infrequent sightings in the summer New York to North Carolina Year-round The migration corridor between right whale habitats is thought to be primarily west of the Gulf Stream South Carolina, Georgia and Flor- ida Calving Area November-April Calving right whales have been sighted as far north as Cape Fear, NC and as far south as Miami, FL with rare sightings in the Gulf of Mexico
+Location Primary Season Comments Central Gulf of Maine (Jordan Basin, Cashes Ledge) April-June, October-December Right whales may be present at any time of year Massachusetts Bay and Cape Cod Bay December-May Right whales may be present at any time of year Great South Chan- nel, Northern Edge of Georges Bank March-June Right whales may be present at any time of year Bay of Fundy, Scotian Shelf (Browns Bank, Roseway Basin), Gulf of St. Lawrence May-November A large portion of the population can be found in Canadian waters during this time South of Martha's Vineyard and Nan- tucket January-May Right whales may be present at any time of year.
+Peak sightings occur in winter and spring.
+New York to North Carolina November-May This area is a migration corridor and mixed-use habitat for right whales South Carolina, Georgia, and Flor- ida Calving area November-April Right whales are usually absent between late May and early October.
+Infrequent sightings are possible in the Gulf of Mexico.